spirrobe/dolueg2figures/README.md

 # Figures
-Make figures like on mcr.unibas.ch/dolueg2 in terms of layout and filenaming so they may automatically be found by the PHP script in the homepage folder
+Make figures like on mcr.unibas.ch/dolueg2 in terms of layout and filenaming so they may automatically be found by the PHP script employed by the webserver

 # Types of figures
 Available types are: